Interpretable Machine Learning for Predicting Startup Funding, Patenting, and Exits: Literature Review

 Despite these advances, two limitations persist.
 Financial and innovation factors have often been studied separately, as innovation-focused work emphasizes patenting outcomes while finance-oriented work focuses on funding dynamics, which leaves open questions about their joint and relative importance.
 In addition, few studies benchmark modern ML methods against econometric alternatives under strict out-of-sample validation while also requiring interpretability.
 The present study addresses these gaps by integrating financial and innovation features within a single ML framework, benchmarking ensemble-tree methods against baseline logistic models, and applying SHAP analysis to recover economically meaningful drivers.
 The goal is to show that interpretable ML can raise predictive accuracy and clarify why innovation signals and financial traction forecast funding, innovation, and exit outcomes.
+Efforts to integrate interpretability into predictive finance include the use of SHAP-based diagnostics in high-dimensional credit and risk applications \citep{Bussmann2021CE}.
+These studies show that post hoc attribution tools can preserve economic interpretability while maintaining competitive predictive accuracy.
+Similar concerns arise in innovation and venture settings, where models must balance flexibility, transparency, and strict respect for temporal ordering to avoid look-ahead bias \citep{Bergmeir2018CSDA, Cerqueira2020ML}.